joshcough/MinecraftPluginsScalaExample/README.md

 ## 1a / Prerequisites

 These instructions assume you are on a mac, and have git installed on your machine.
 They probably aren't that difficult to translate into Windows or whatever.
-They also assume that you have Bukkit 1.4.7-R0.1 installed and that you know how to use it.

-* Instructions on setting up Bukkit can be found here: http://wiki.bukkit.org/Setting_up_a_server
 * Git can be downloaded here: http://git-scm.com/downloads
 * Macs can be purchased here: http://www.apple.com